Ensuring equitable access to healthy communities and safe workplaces

 Our commitment to environmental justice

 The UW Department of Environmental & Occupational Health Sciences believes healthy places to live, work and play are fundamental to population health and that everyone should share in the benefits of environmental amenities.

 Recent examples of our work to advance environmental justice include:

-- Working with community partners to develop an environmental justice map for Washington state.
+- Working with community partners to develop an environmental health disparities map for Washington state.

 - Studying the health effects of heat exposure in outdoor laborers and the sexual harassment of women in construction trades.